Is walking the right fit for me?

 The only thing you need are some shoes or trainers that you’re comfortable in and don’t cause blisters.

 If you want you can invest in a pedometer to keep track of your step count.
 This isn’t necessary but it can be fun to check how many steps you’re doing.
-(You could even turn this into a friendly competition with your friends if you’d like some extra motivation.)

 Can I do this near me?